What is High-Ticket Drop Shipping?

 No Warehousing or Inventory or Returns Management Required

-Low Overhead Expenses and Flexible Location
+Low Overhead Expenses and Location Independence

-Another cool thing about high ticket dropshipping and ecommerce is that you really have a very low overhead.
-Overhead is this thing where you have to pay for all these expenses.
-In order to run your business, you have to pay for your rent if you have a physical storefront.
+With a brick-and-mortar store, in order to run your business, you have to pay for the rent of your physical storefront.
 You have to pay for your displays and stuff like that to display your stuff, you have to pay for employees, you have to pay for insurance, and you have to pay for utility bills.
-All these things add up a lot and a home office is a part of your home and that's where you’ll be running your high-ticket dropshipping business a lot from.
-It's very inexpensive to run a home office, in fact, it can be within the same cost as your normal everyday life.

 Wide Selection Of Products Making It Easy To Scale

-You have a really wide selection of products so this comes in handy.
-When you want to scale your business you can get new suppliers, add their products to the site, optimize those product listings, and market those product listings.
-And it really doesn't cost much more than just doing the marketing efforts.
+You have a really wide selection of products you can market with high-ticket drop shipping.
+When you want to scale your business you can get new suppliers, add their products to the site without having to buy them first, optimize those product listings, and run paid traffic to those product listings.
+It really doesn't cost much more than doing all the marketing work.
 The ads will run on their own once you get them all set up and eventually you'll start ranking organically and you'll get free traffic to those listings.

 High ticket drop shipping does have some disadvantages though, and I wanted to go over that in this article because it's really important when you're understanding drop shipping you have to understand both the pros and the cons.
 You want to be prepared for this because mentally you're going to need to deal with this later on and my best advice is to always just understand the systems that you need to have ready when you're going to encounter these things on how you deal with them.
 These are called standard operating procedures and whenever something happens you should have an answer to that.
 So with that said let's move into them.